 The Department of Art has a long and continuing record of alumni establishing professional careers and achieving considerable success in the field, including nominations to and winners of the Derek Jarman Award, the Turner Prize and the Oscars, alongside and in addition to alumni who show their work internationally at museums, public and commercial galleries, as well as on national television, international film festivals and biennales.

-You should have – or expect to be awarded – an undergraduate degree of at least upper second class standard with a substantial fine art, film or moving image component, or can demonstrate an established creative practice appropriate to qualify for entry.
+You should have – or expect to be awarded – an undergraduate degree of at least upper second class standard with a substantial fine art, film or moving image component, or can demonstrate an established creative practise appropriate to qualify for entry.

-Consideration will be given if you do not have an academic background but can demonstrate professional experience in this area and can show that you have the ability to work and study at postgraduate level.
+Consideration will be given if you do not have an academic background but can demonstrate professional experience in this area and can show that you have the ability to work and study at the postgraduate level.

 The programme draws applicants from around the world with diverse cultural backgrounds and experiences.
 We actively encourage these applications as well as those from mature learners who wish to broaden their creative knowledge base.